tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   opkg install firmware

   #you can also connect to the miner and run the commands at the same time
-  ssh root@IP_ADDRESS "opkg update && install bos_plus"
+  ssh root@IP_ADDRESS "opkg update && opkg install bos_plus"

 This will migrate the configuration and continue to mine without a need to configure anything.
 Default power limit will be set (1420W).